'Celtic Fields' – Archaeology's stepchildren

 Austria Impossible Data freely downloadable (only parts of the country, different depending on the federal state)

 Czech Republic Possible, contrast moderate to good, but data quality poor in forests, especially in uplands Data quality in forests poor, especially in mountainous areas.
 On request at the responsible authority, for a fee of approx. 6.50 €/sqkm; truncated 5-sqkm tiles are fully charged!
-Since payment is only possible in the local currency, high exchange and transfer costs may arise.
+Since payment is only possible in the local currency, high exchange and transfer costs arise.

 Slovakia Possible, contrast moderate, data not complete so far, only mostly mountains, resolution good Only insufficient 5 m grid downloadable as DGM.
 Free higher resolution DGMs must be laboriously loaded and converted via small tiled LAS/LAZ files.